 They're making that fact clear, because for the past few years a crisis has been unravelling at the hospital.

 Watch: Blacktown Hospital has been in turmoil for some time.
 Post continues after video.

-They've been struggling with inadequate access to operating theatres to perform emergency caesarean sections, understaffing, over-demand, and a crippling lack of funding.
+In late 2020, twenty obstetricians threatened to resign en masse after telling their employer they were struggling with inadequate access to operating theatres to perform emergency caesarean sections, understaffing, over-demand, and a crippling lack of funding.

-This week nurses and midwives also revolted, threatening to take industrial action unless the Local Health District addressed concerns over patient safety and personal wellbeing.
+Nurses and midwives also revolted, threatening to take industrial action unless the Local Health District addressed concerns over patient safety and personal wellbeing.

 "This is not isolated.
 It really is in my mind a screaming red beacon with flashing lights and sirens standing up and down saying 'take note of me!
 If you don't do something, this is what will be in the news every week from now on!'"

-He says the problems have been slowly growing for many decades now, and they stem from families increasingly turning away from the private sector because it's simply no longer an affordable option for the majority.
+He says the problems have been slowly growing for many decades now, and they stem from families increasingly turning away from the private sector because it's no longer an affordable option for the majority.